juliorodrigues97/perfume-distribution-analytics/README.md

 - **RFM segmentation**: scores are calculated at the customer account (group) level, not individual customer level — recency reflects the most recent purchase across all customers in the group.

-- **RFM scoring**: Recency, Frequency, and Monetary scores are assigned using fixed business thresholds rather than dynamic quantiles based on the customer base.
-Recency ranges from R5 for purchases within 30 days to R1 for customers with no purchase in the last 180 days.
-Frequency ranges from F1 for accounts with up to 1 order in 12 months to F5 for accounts with more than 60 orders.
-Monetary ranges from M1 for accounts generating up to $7K in 12 month revenue to M5 for accounts generating more than $1.75M.
-This ensures that scores represent consistent business standards rather than a customer's relative position within the current customer base.
+-**RFM scoring**: Recency, Frequency, and Monetary scores use fixed business thresholds rather than dynamic quantiles.
+R5 represents purchases within 30 days, F5 more than 60 orders in 12 months, and M5 more than $1.75M in 12 month revenue.
+This ensures scores reflect consistent business standards rather than relative customer rankings.

 ---